FEUP-MEIC-DS-2023-1MEIC07/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You have added tests
 - [ ] You have updated the documentation
 - [ ] Your code builds clean without any errors or warnings

+## If this PR implements a user story, does it adhere to the [Definition of Done](https://github.com/FEUP-MEIC-DS-2023-1MEIC07/ThingzLinker/blob/main/docs/development.md#definition-of-done)?
+- [ ] Yes
+- [ ] No